akretion/odoo-mooncard-connector/README.rst

 How Mooncard works
 ==================

-A Mooncard is a special `MasterCard <http://www.mastercard.com/>`_, linked to a dedicated bank account.
+A Mooncard is a special `MasterCard <http://www.mastercard.com/>`_ card linked to a dedicated bank account.
 To make a payment, you can use the Mooncard like any MasterCard card.
-When you make a payment:
+When you make a payment with your Mooncard:

-* Mooncard instantly receives the raw bank transaction, which contains all the details about the payment (date, time, amount in local currency, amount in EUR) and about the vendor (vendor name, country, activity, etc.).
-Among the 6 things needed to record the transaction in the accounting:
+1. Mooncard instantly receives the raw bank transaction, which contains all the details about the payment (date, time, amount in local currency, amount in EUR) and about the vendor (vendor name, country, activity, etc.).
+Among the 6 information needed to record the transaction in the accounting:

-  - item 1 (date) is known,
+  - the **date** is known,
-  - item 2 (total amount) is known,
+  - the **total amount** is known,
-  - item 5 (kind of expense) can be guessed from the activity of the vendor,
+  - the **kind of expense** can be guessed from the activity of the vendor,
-  - item 3 (VAT amount) can be guessed from the kind of expense and the country of the vendor.
+  - the **VAT amount** can be guessed from the kind of expense and the country of the vendor.

-* The user is instantly notified of the payment on his smartphone.
+2. The user is instantly notified of the payment on his smartphone.
 With his smartphone, he can:

-  - item 5: modify the kind of expense if needed,
+  - modify the **kind of expense** if needed,
-  - item 3: modify the VAT amount if needed,
+  - modify the **VAT amount** if needed,
-  - item 4: enter a description of the expense.
+  - write a **description** of the expense.
 If he has granted Mooncard read access to his agenda, he can select any entry of his agenda as a description of the expense (e.g. *Lunch with Mr Chic*)
-  - item 6: take a picture of the receipt with the camera of his smartphone.
+  - take a **picture of the receipt** with the camera of his smartphone.

-* Once the user has validated the information on his smartphone, the information is sent to Mooncard ; the 6 things required for the accoutant are now registered !
+3. Once the user has validated the information on his smartphone, the information is sent to Mooncard.

+4. The accountant can import the transaction from Mooncard to the accounting software; with the Odoo-Mooncard connector, it is very easy!

 Competing enterprise expense management solutions also take advantage of the smartphone of the user to take a picture of the receipt and then use OCR (Optical Character Recognition) to try to extract the relevant information.
-But the experience has prooved that it regularly fails to extract all the required information.
+But real-life experience shows that it regularly fails to extract all the required information.
 The solution proposed by Mooncard, with the use of a special corporate card, is better and more reliable than the competing solutions.

 How the Odoo-Mooncard connector works
 =====================================

 Upon installation of the Odoo modules for Mooncard, one product is created for each kind of expense as per the Mooncard expense nomenclature (which has 33 expense categories).
 As any Odoo product, each product is attached to an expense account and an optional VAT tax.

-The Mooncard connector will download the card transactions in Odoo ; each transaction will be mapped to the corresponding Odoo product.
+The Mooncard connector will download the card transactions in Odoo; each transaction will be mapped to the corresponding Odoo product.

 Then, in Odoo, the accountant can:

-* check the information of each expense by comparing them with the image of the receipt.
-He can modify the description of the expense, the VAT amount or the expense category if needed.
+1. check the information of each expense by comparing them with the image of the receipt.
+He can modify the description of the expense, the VAT amount, the expense category and the expense account if needed.

-* when the accountant has validated the information, he can process the transactions in just one click!
+2. process the transactions in just one click!
 For each transaction, Odoo will create a supplier invoice, attach the image of the receipt to that invoice and create the corresponding payment.

 Please refer to the README of each module for a detailed instructions to configure and use the Odoo-Mooncard connector.